 There are many benefits of API testing, as well as challenges.
 Starting with the benefits, API testing helps to uncover small issues before they become bigger issues.
 It is also time-effective, as it takes less time than functional GUI testing, leading to overall QA cost reduction.
 The transfer model for API testing is language-independent, meaning you can select any core language when performing API testing.
 API testing can also be a key part of integration testing, for example with the GUI at a later stage.
 Other advantages are creating an increased synergy among different development teams and generating a quicker outcome by reducing dependence on preconditions by isolating components.

 API Testing Challenges

-API testing is a valuable component to the QA process, because only performing end to end tests makes it easy to miss bugs, which then impact the API’s success later on.
-QA experts have warned about the complexity of API testing, since it requires a tester to understand the entire system he or she is working with.
+API testing is a valuable component of the QA process because only performing end-to-end tests makes it easy to miss bugs, which then impact the API’s success later on.
+QA experts have warned about the complexity of API testing since it requires a tester to understand the entire system he or she is working with.
 To overcome this challenge, a tester will need knowledge of programming languages, as API tests tend to be connected with a sequence of program calls.
-The tester must also understand the technology itself since disparate components or dependencies present in the software can impair testing if these are located remotely or owned externally by third party applications.
+The tester must also understand the technology itself since disparate components or dependencies present in the software can impair testing if these are located remotely or owned externally by third-party applications.
 Lastly, if dependencies are not available or fully developed, a tester must know when input to a component requires manual intervention.